schr0841/medxoom-2020/README.md

 as the response and all other variables as predictors, the output of the feature importance rating is as follows:

+Automated Variable Importance Test from the Caret R Package

 ![variableimportance](https://github.com/schr0841/medxoom-2020/blob/main/images/variableselection.jpeg)

 ## Model Creation and Analysis